New code suggests Apple will soon re-release its HomeKit architecture after the option was withdrawn in December.

 New HomeKit architecture: Apple prepares second launch attempt

-The iOS 16.3 beta also included a message referring to a "Home Upgrade Available", a "new architecture that improves the performance of your Home".
+The iOS 16.3 beta also included a message referring to a "Home Upgrade Available," a "new architecture that improves the performance of your home."
 This is the same message that appeared in iOS 16.2 before it was removed.
-When last attempted, users reported that their devices were stuck in an "update mode" after completing the upgrade, with some devices becoming unresponsive or unable to complete the update.
-At the time, it was unclear what had caused the issues as there was no commonality between the reports.
+On the last attempt, users reported that their devices were stuck in "update mode" after the upgrade was complete, with some devices becoming unresponsive or unable to complete the update.
+At the time, it was unclear what caused the issues, as there were no commonalities between the reports.
 (Photo by hadrian / Bigstockphoto)